codesport/admin-panel/README.md

 ![Stage 4 - buildEditArray Method](src/images/stage-4-controller-build-edit-array.png "Stage 4 - buildEditArray Method")
 **Figure 18: Stage 4 - Comments explaining the `buildEditArray` Method in the Controller Component**

-Special thanks to Hal Helms ("Uncle Hal") who, through an online tutorial he authored a long time ago, showed me and many others how to build our first CRUD application!

-Never did I expect that in 2020 I would make tutorial for one of the world's most powerful and influential companies.

 ---